Social Icons

 Directed by Renny Harlin

-Skiptrace have been tagged by critics as ignorable and you cannot blame them, because the movie plot is full of holes and everything the movie is based on is not worth making a movie on at all.
+Skiptrace has been tagged by critics as ignorable, and you can’t blame them because the movie plot is full of holes, and everything it’s based on isn’t worth making a movie about at all.
 The secret ingredient that made me like this movie is the comedy.

-After dealing with the boring introduction of all the characters involved in the movie, I found myself laughing all the way through.
-Jackie Chan was in form with his comedy and so was Johnny Knoxville.
+After dealing with the boring introduction of all the characters involved, I found myself laughing all the way through.
+Jackie Chan was in top form with his comedy, and so was Johnny Knoxville.

-That said, the movie lacked enough of the Jackie Chan magic stunts that you would have expected and in the end of the movie we see how much of his life was placed on the line for our entertainment.
+That said, the movie lacked enough of the Jackie Chan magic stunts you’d expect, and by the end of the movie, we see how much of his life has been placed on the line for our entertainment.

 I guess his age may be a factor in the reduction of stunts and daring scenes.
 His career of wowing us on screen has spanned over 40 years.
-The last movie that I saw him in before this one was CZ (2012) and there he pulled out enough stunts to earn a Guinness World Record, for most stunts by a living actor.
+The last movie I saw him in before this one was CZ12 (2012), where he pulled off enough stunts to earn a Guinness World Record for most stunts by a living actor.

-The pair of Jackie Chan and Knoxville, will give you mixed feelings, there were times they didn’t fit in as a comic duo, then there were times both will have you engrossed on the happenings concerning them.
+The pairing of Jackie Chan and Knoxville gives you mixed feelings.
+There were times they didn’t fit as a comic duo, and then there were times when both had you engrossed in their antics.

-I haven’t seen much of Knoxville’s movies, except Jackass Presents: Bad Grandpa (2013) so seeing him here got my interest on how he will handle himself with the veteran actor.
-Knoxville held his own, but many a times you can feel the distance in professionalism between him and Jackie Chan.
+I haven’t seen much of Knoxville’s movies, except Jackass Presents: Bad Grandpa (2013), so seeing him here piqued my interest in how he’d handle himself alongside the veteran actor.
+Knoxville held his own, but many times you can feel the gap in professionalism between him and Jackie Chan.

-The movie starts with an introduction of Chan’s partner who had a bomb strapped on him and jumped into a river to blow up and die leaving Jackie to raise his daughter.
+The movie starts with an introduction to Chan’s partner, who has a bomb strapped to him and jumps into a river to blow up and die, leaving Jackie to raise his daughter.

-On the other side of the world Knoxville’s character Connor Watts was getting himself into different trouble, from escaping a Russian Mob Boss to fleeing a murder scene which he was a witness to.
+On the other side of the world, Knoxville’s character, Connor Watts, is getting himself into all sorts of trouble—from escaping a Russian mob boss to fleeing a murder scene he witnessed.

-Chan’s god daughter Samantha was working in the casino that Watts saw the murder.
-She was working there undercover to get some dirt on the man who she and Chan believes is responsible for her father’s death.
-Samantha and Watts path crossed and after the incident of the murder, she contacted Chan to help tracked down Watts.
+Chan’s goddaughter, Samantha, is working in the casino where Watts saw the murder.
+She’s undercover, trying to get dirt on the man she and Chan believe is responsible for her father’s death.
+Samantha and Watts’ paths cross, and after the murder incident, she contacts Chan to help track down Watts.

-The fun in the movie was their journey back and the many ways Watts got on Chan’s nerves.
+The fun in the movie is their journey back and the many ways Watts gets on Chan’s nerves.

 10 Cloverfield Lane (2016)